The following is Tip #10 from "25 Exchange 2003 Tips in 25 minutes." This content is excerpted from Scott Schnoll's

 Value Data: X

-X is the maximum size you want to
+X is the maximum size you want to set in kilobytes.

 Get more "25 Exchange 2003 Tips in 25 minutes."
 Return to the main page.